dgzlopes/traefik-fault-injection/README.md

 The duration to delay a request by.
 The header value should be an integer that specifies the number of milliseconds to throttle the latency for.

+**x-traefik-fault-abort-request**

+HTTP status code to abort a request with.
+The header value should be an integer that specifies the HTTP status code to return in response to a request.

 ### Plugin options

 **Delay**